ChaofanTao/Autoregressive-Models-in-Vision-Survey/README.md

 ## 📑 Citation
-Please consider citing 📑 our papers if our repository is helpful to your work, thanks sincerely!
+Please consider citing 📑 our papers if our repository is helpful to your work.
+Thanks sincerely!

 ```BibTeX
 @misc{xiong2024autoregressive,